AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-guide-2024.md

 ### 1.3.
 Vehicle

 Simulated vehicles can be developed using AutoDRIVE's modular scripts, or imported from third-party tools and open standards.
-Specifically, the F1TENTH vehicle was reverse-engineered and visually recreated using a third-party 3D modeling software, and was imported and post-processed within AutoDRIVE Simulator to make it physically and graphically "sim-ready".
+Specifically, the RoboRacer vehicle was reverse-engineered and visually recreated using a third-party 3D modeling software, and was imported and post-processed within AutoDRIVE Simulator to make it physically and graphically "sim-ready".

 These vehicles are simulated as a combination of rigid body and sprung mass representations with adequate attention to rigid body dynamics, suspension dynamics, actuator dynamics, and tire dynamics.
 Additionally, the simulator detects mesh-mesh interference and computes contact forces, frictional forces, momentum transfer, as well as linear and angular drag acting on the vehicle.
 Finally, being an autonomy-oriented digital twin, the simulator offers physically-based sensor simulation for proprioceptive as well as exteroceptive sensors on-board the virtual vehicle.